-Holder The company, organisation, individual or group of individuals who have been issued with a Tenure.Hirer The company, organisation, individual or group of individuals who have been issued with a Hire Agreement.
+Holder The company, organisation, individual or group of individuals who have been issued with a Tenure.

+Hirer The company, organisation, individual or group of individuals who have been issued with a Hire Agreement.

-Regular Hirer A Hirer who regularly uses a facility through a Hire Agreement or has an ongoing Hire Agreement.
+Regular Hirer Agreement or has an ongoing Hire Agreement.